 - 1. Problem solving

 - 2. Written communication

 - 3. Verbal communication

 - 4. Teamwork

 - 5. Working autonomously

 - 6. Working in an environmentally, socially and culturally diverse responsible manner

-- 7. Locate, critically evaluate, manages and uses written, numerical and electronic information
+- 7. Critical thinking

 - 8. Management of learning and career development opportunities

 Select 2 different graduate capabilities and for each graduate capability provide one example of where and how the student has used this graduate capability during the placement.
 Use the format and framework (SAR) as outlined below.
 200 word limit for each graduate capability.